Luan-Diniz/ChainOfCustody/README.md

     6. Now the Holder can create evidences and perform other operations using the Chain of Custody App.

 # ToDo:  -python requirements and add link to fabrics requisites.
+Add link to identus repository